Corporate Environmental Sustainability & Responsibility

 Our Smart designs, which are smaller than our legacy buildings, and use less materials and require less land to build.
 We use better materials, like energy-efficient equipment, LED lighting and furniture made from recycled materials.
 We spark action with our franchisees by creating attractive economics on the buildings and incentives, so they are willing to fill the pipeline with Smart restaurants.
 And we engage partners like leading designers, architects, engineers, builders and government agencies to set goals and report on our progress to save energy, making our Smart dreams a reality.

 We strive to become best-in-class in the way we purchase and use energy in our restaurants.
 Wendy’s always considers energy efficiency in the selection of all equipment, goods and services.
-Energy conservation makes good business sense, and it is a reflection of the responsibility we feel to be a good neighbor and steward of the environment.
+Energy conservation makes good business sense, and it reflects the responsibility we feel to be a good neighbor and steward of the environment.

 These are just a few of the ways we’ve made progress on this initiative: